jnsofini/reliable-credit-scoring-system/feature-pipeline/README.md

 # Feature Pipeline

+_code started to fail when hopswork was updated.
+Will be fixed later_

 The work here is inspired by the inspiring work done Paul Iusztin.
 You can find his seven-lecture full stack ML blog course in [Towards Data Science](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f).

 ## Introduction